-Below is a transcription of a presentation given at Wyrd/Patchwork #2, an event which took place at Punctum in Prague on 26 October 2018, and organized by the folks at Diffractions Collective.
-The video is here.
+Below is the revised and expanded text version a talk given during Wyrd/Patchwork #2, at Punctum in Prague on 26 October 2018.
+The session was organized by the folks at Diffractions Collective.
+Watch the video is here.

 I want to thank everyone involved for inviting me to be with you today.
 As might become abundantly clear during my presentation, I am quite passionate about this topic, and have been increasingly orienting both my professional and personal life towards thinking through, and designing from, the concept of patchwork.